 Don’t forget to download, save, or share this handy infographic for reference:

 Looking for more gout-friendly recipes?
-Check out this video below and add these delicious recipes for your gout diet!
+Check out this video below and add these delicious recipes to your gout diet:

 Strict compliance with the prescribed gout diet, partnered with a healthy lifestyle and regular exercise, may help manage gout.
 For medical management, consult your doctor.